Optimal investment-consumption problem: post-retirement with minimum guarantee: Introduction

-The portfolio optimization problem post-retirement has been studied by many scholars by considering different utility or loss functions, different control variables and different wealth dynamics.
-Furthermore, different constraints are considered on the control variables and on the wealth dynamics.
+The portfolio optimization problem post-retirement has been studied by many scholars who consider different utility or loss functions, different control variables and different wealth dynamics.
+Furthermore, different constraints on the control variables or on the wealth process can be assumed.
 We mention here a few related works.
-Milevsky and Young \cite{kn:MY} study extensively the optimal annuitization and investment-consumption problem for time dependent mortality function in the\emph{ all or nothing} market and also the more general \emph{anything anytime}s market, where gradual annuitization strategies are allowed.
+Milevsky and Young \cite{kn:MY} study extensively the optimal annuitization and investment-consumption problem for a time dependent mortality rate in the\emph{ all or nothing} market and also the more general \emph{anything anytime}s market, where gradual annuitization strategies are allowed.
 Milevsky et al. \cite{kn:MMY} derive the optimal investment and annuitization strategies for a retiree whose objective is to minimize the ruin probability when the consumption rate is fixed.
-Stabile \cite{kn:S} studies the optimal investment-consumption problem and investigates the optimal time for purchasing the annuity subject to a constant force of mortality by considering different utility functions defined on the consumption and the final annuity.
-Blake et al. \cite{kn:BCD} compare the immediate purchasing the annuity at the retirement age with distribution programs involving differing exposures to equities during retirement.
-Albrecht and Maurer \cite{kn:AM} compare the immediate annuitization and the income drawdown option and determine the probability of running out of money before the uncertain date of death.
-Gerrard et al. \cite{kn:Ger3}, by considering targets for the consumptions during the decumulation phase and a target for the final wealth, investigate the optimal annuitization time together with the optimal consumption-investment strategies.
+Stabile \cite{kn:S} studies the optimal investment-consumption problem and investigates the optimal time for purchasing the annuity subject to a constant force of mortality by considering different utility functions based on the consumption and the final annuity.
+Blake et al. \cite{kn:BCD} compare the immediate annuitization at the retirement time with distribution programs involving differing exposures to equities during the retirement.
+Albrecht and Maurer \cite{kn:AM} compare the immediate annuitization and the income drawdown option and determine the probability of running out of money before an uncertain date of death.